George Irby, 4th Baron Boston: Early life

 George Ives Irby was born on 14 September 1802.
 He was the son of George Irby, 3rd Baron Boston and Rachel Ives Drake.
 Among his siblings were Hon.
 Charlotte Isabella Irby, Hon.
 Rachel Emily Irby, Hon.
 Frances Matilda Irby, Hon.
 Frederica Maria Louisa Irby, Hon.
 Georgina Albinia Irby, Hon.
 Catherine Cecilia Irby, Hon.
 William Drake Irby, Hon.
 Augustus Anthony Frederick Irby, and Rev. Hon.
 Llewellyn Charles Robert Irby.

 His paternal grandparents were Frederick Irby, 2nd Baron Boston and Christian Methuen (sister of Paul Cobb Methuen, both children of Paul Methuen of Corsham Court, MP for Westbury, Warwick, and Great Bedwyn).
 His father was a first cousin of Paul Methuen, 1st Baron Methuen.
 His maternal grandparents were William Drake, MP for Amersham, and Rachel Elizabeth Ives (a daughter of Jeremiah Ives, of Norwich).

 Between 1814 and 1817, he was educated at Eton College.
 He matriculated at Balliol College, Oxford on 1 February 1821, graduating in 1824 with a Bachelor of Arts.

 Career

+On 7 February 1831 he was commissioned as a captain in the disembodied Royal Buckinghamshire Militia (King's Own), a nominal position that he retained into the 1850s.

 Upon the death of his father on 12 March 1856, he succeeded as the 4th Baron Boston, of Boston, Lincolnshire in the Peerage of Great Britain, as well as the 5th Baronet Irby, of Whaplode and Boston, Lincolnshire in the Baronetage of Great Britain.

 The seats of the Barons Boston were Hedsor Lodge, near Maidenhead; The Grange, Hitcham, near Maidenhead; Llanidan Hall, near Carnarvon; and Porthamel, Isle of Anglesey, Wales.